-On the NetComm Wireless platform, packages may be installed via the web interface 'upload' feature.
+On the NetComm Wireless platform, packages may be installed via the web interface 'upload' feature via TR-069, SMS or the command line (ipkg-cl).

 The system maintains a list of files installed by all packages, such that it can delete them at uninstall time.
 This can have repercussions if a package replaces existing files.
 In such a case, the package should rename the original files first, and restore them after the uninstallation.